ObjectDB Database Search

 Chapter 3 - Using JPA

-This chapter explains how to manage ObjectDB databases using the Java Persistence API (JPA).
-The first two pages introduce basic JPA interfaces and concepts: The next section explains how to use JPA for database CRUD operations: More advanced topics (e.g. locking and events ) are discussed in the last section:
+This chapter explains how to manage ObjectDB databases by using Jakarta Persistence (JPA).
+The first two pages introduce basic JPA interfaces and concepts: The next section explains how to use JPA for database CRUD (create, read, update, and delete) operations: The final section discusses advanced topics, such as locking and events :

 ObjectDB Object Database Features

-.
-Arrays , including multidimensional arrays.
+multidimensional arrays.
 Any other serializable type .
-Lifecycle Events JPA
+Lifecycle Events JPA callback methods

 ObjectDB Website - Terms and Conditions of Use